J.P. Crawford Preview, Player Props: Mariners vs. Mets

-The Seattle Mariners, including J.P.
-Crawford and his .486 slugging percentage over his past 10 games, battle starting pitcher Kodai Senga and the New York Mets at Citi Field, Friday at 7:10 PM ET.
+On Saturday, J.P.
+Crawford (.595 slugging percentage in past 10 games, including three home runs) and the Seattle Mariners play the New York Mets, whose starting pitcher will be David Peterson.
+First pitch is at 7:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Athletics.
+He hit a home run while going 1-for-3 in his previous game against the Mets.

 J.P.
 Crawford Game Info & Props vs. the Mets